smclacke/webserv/notes/jde-baai.md

 1. should we store port as in_port_t instead of integer
 2. should we change host from std::string to in_addr

+check the parsing of the epoll() pages and check the data types if they match

 changes to implement this + setters and getters:

 Server class: